-- Introduction to Economic History (Thomas Piketty): for an introduction to economic history, with emphasis on capital accumulation, inequality and growth. - Taxation (Stéphane Gauthier): for a more in-depth treatment of optimal taxation. - Ageing and Public Policy (Antoine Bozio): for a more advanced course on the economics of pensions.
+- Introduction to Economic History (Thomas Piketty): for an introduction to economic history, with emphasis on capital accumulation, inequality and growth. - Ageing and Public Policy (Antoine Bozio): for a more advanced course on the economics of pensions.

 Requirements and Assessment

 To validate the course, students are required to: